HolyBlackCat/quasi-msys2/README.md

   * `all_quiet.src` — Runs all the files above, in quiet mode.
 Must be run as `source path/to/all_quiet.src`.

   * `shell.sh` — Creates a new Bash shell and runs `source all_quiet.src` in it.
 Do `exit` to return to the original shell.

+  * `integration.mk` — Generates a desktop file for the Quasi-MSYS2 shell.

+  * `duplicate_exe_outputs.src` — Modifies `CC` and `CXX` variables to point to wrappers that duplicate the produced executables without extensions.
+This can have with some build systems.

   * `wrappers/` — Wrappers for the native Clang and CMake that add the correct parameters for them.